-- The grievance procedure shall be posted in a highly visible place in each agency
+- The grievance procedure shall be posted in a highly visible place in each agency location.

 - C&A clients/guardians shall attempt to discuss any concerns with the source of that concern.

 - If the C&A client/guardian is not satisfied, he/she will contact and/or meet with the immediate supervisor/designee within two (2) working days.
 The supervisor may also meet with the supervisee.
 The Chief Executive Officer and the Client Rights Officer shall be notified of the concern.

-- Immediately following the client’s meeting with the Administrator/Department Head/designee, the Client Rights Officer/designee shall meet with the client and with the Administrator/Department Head/designee to (a) ascertain that a resolution has been reached or (b) if no resolution has occurred, to determine what concerns still exist and to attempt to resolve those concerns.
+- Immediately following the client’s meeting with the administrator/department head/designee, the Client Rights Officer/designee shall meet with the client and with the administrator/department head/designee to (a) ascertain that a resolution has been reached or (b) if no resolution has occurred, to determine what concerns still exist and to attempt to resolve those concerns.

-- If the C&A client’s/guardian’s concerns still remain unresolved, the Client Rights Officer/designee shall assist the client/guardian in preparing and submitting a written statement to the Chief Executive Officer within three (3) working days.
+- If the C&A client’s/guardian/s concerns still remain unresolved, the Client Rights Officer/designee shall assist the client/guardian in preparing and submitting a written statement to the Chief Executive Officer within three (3) working days.

 - The Chief Executive Officer, as an impartial decision-maker, shall meet with the client/guardian and then shall confer with the Chief Operating Officer and Client Rights Officer as part of the resolution.

 - Within three (3) working days, the Chief Executive Officer will convey his decision, in writing, to the client/guardian.

 - After each attempt to resolve the client’s grievance, the Client Rights Officer/designee will give the client written notification and an explanation of the resolution.

 - Upon written request of the client, information may be released regarding the grievance.

 - All C&A clients/guardians shall have the option to register a complaint with any or all, but not exclusively, the following:

-- Stark County Mental Health and Addiction Recovery Services Board 121 Cleveland Ave.
-N.W., Canton, OH 44702 Telephone: 330-455-6644; Fax: 330-455-4242.
+- Stark County Mental Health & Addiction Recovery, 121 Cleveland Ave.
+SW, Canton, Ohio 44702.
+Telephone: 330-455-6644.

-- Ohio Mental Health and Addiction Services 30 East Broad Street, Columbus, OH 43215 Telephone: 614-466-2333
+- Ohio Department Mental Health and Addiction Services, 30 East Broad Street, Columbus, Ohio 43215.
+Telephone: 614-466-2333.

-- S. Dept. of Health and Human Services, Regional Office 233 N. Michigan Avenue, Chicago, IL 60601 Telephone: 312-886-2359
+- U. S. Dept. Of Health and Human Services, Regional Office, 233 N. Michigan Avenue, Chicago, IL 60601.
+Telephone: 312-886-2359.

-The names, addresses, and phone numbers of the afore- mentioned will be given to the griever.
+- Appropriate professional licensing, regulatory associations and/or other State Departments.
+The names, addresses and phone numbers of the aforementioned will be given to the griever upon request.